\(\DeclareMathOperator*{\oiint}{{\subset\!\supset} \llap{\iint}}\)

 The problem now is to identify \(\Lambda_1\), that is, to identify the two smallest-length closed geodesics emanating from \((0,0)\) [rad] in \((T^2,g)\) with winding numbers (1,0) and (0,1) respectively, their unit tangent vectors, and the geodesics' lengths.

-Since \(g\) is independent of \(\theta_1\), \(\gamma_1:\ [0,2\pi] \to T^2\) given by \(\gamma_1(t) = (t,0)\) should be a geodesic (\(t\) is a unitless parameter).
-Hence, if \(C_1\) is the closed curve corresponding to \(\gamma_1\), we should have \(\displaystyle L(C_1) = \oint\limits_{C_1}\ 1\ ds = \int\limits_0^{2\pi} 1||\hat{\theta}_1||\ dt = \int\limits_0^{1} 2\pi||\hat{\theta}_1||\ dt' = \int\limits_0^{1} 2\pi\left(\sqrt{\hat{\theta}_1^T g\hat{\theta}_1}\right)\ dt' = \int\limits_0^{1} 2\pi(8.887)\ dt' = 55.842\ \left[\text{rad}\cdot\text{m} \cdot \text{kg}^{\frac{1}{2}}\right]\).
-So, we should have \(\displaystyle \vec{v}_1 = 2\pi\hat{\theta}_1\ \left(\text{norm has units of }\left[\text{rad}\cdot\text{m} \cdot \text{kg}^{\frac{1}{2}}\right]\right)\), and \(\displaystyle\vec{w}_1 = 55.842\hat{i}\ \left(\text{norm has units of }\left[\text{rad}\cdot\text{m} \cdot \text{kg}^{\frac{1}{2}}\right]\right)\).
+Since \(g\) is independent of \(\theta_1\), \(\gamma_1:\ [0,1] \to T^2\) given by \(\gamma_1(t) = (2\pi t,0)\) should be a geodesic (\(t\) is a unitless parameter).
+Hence, if \(C_1\) is the closed curve corresponding to \(\gamma_1\), we should have \(\displaystyle L(C_1) = \oint\limits_{C_1}\ 1\ ds = \int\limits_0^{1} 2\pi||\hat{\theta}_1||\ dt = \int\limits_0^{1} 2\pi||\hat{\theta}_1||\ dt' = \int\limits_0^{1} 2\pi\left(\sqrt{\hat{\theta}_1^T g(0,0)\hat{\theta}_1}\right)\ dt' = \int\limits_0^{1} 2\pi\sqrt{0.03028}\ dt' = 1.0934\ \text{rad}\cdot\text{m} \cdot \text{kg}^{\frac{1}{2}}\).
+So, we should have \(\displaystyle \vec{v}_1 = 2\pi\hat{\theta}_1\), and \(\displaystyle\vec{w}_1 = 1.0934\hat{i}\ \left(\text{norm has units of }\text{rad}\cdot\text{m} \cdot \text{kg}^{\frac{1}{2}}\right)\).

-Finding the other tangent vector \(\vec{v}_2\) would involve finding the second geodesic.
-This would involve starting with the path \(\gamma_4:\ [0, 2\pi] \to T^2\) given by \(\gamma_4(t) = ((1,0),(\\cos(t), \sin(t))\) and use the Calculus of Variations to find the variation on its homotopy class rel endpoints, \(\gamma_5(t) = (\cos[\eta(t)], \sin[\eta(t)]]), (\cos(t), \sin(t))\) minimizing the length in MATLAB or Python (see [7]), integrating the unitless scalar function 1 over the closed curve \(C_4\) associated to \(\gamma_5\) with respect to arc length to get the geodesic's length, and reparameterizing \(\gamma_5\) to \(\gamma_6\) whose domain is [0, 1]; then \(\displaystyle\vec{v}_2 = \left.\frac{d\gamma_6}{dt}\right|^{t=0}\).
+Finding the other tangent vector \(\vec{v}_2\) involves finding the second geodesic.
+One starts with the path \(\gamma_4:\ [0, 2\pi] \to T^2\) given by \(\gamma_4(t) = ((1,0),(\\cos(t), \sin(t))\) and uses "point-and-shoot" trial and error to find the variation in its homotopy class rel endpoints, \(\gamma_5(t) = (\cos[\eta(t)], \sin[\eta(t)]]), (\cos(t), \sin(t))\) that creates a simple closed curve in MATLAB or Python.
+One then integrates the unitless scalar function 1 over the simple closed curve \(C_4\) associated to \(\gamma_5\) with respect to arc length to get that geodesic's length, then reparameterizes \(\gamma_5\) to \(\gamma_6\) whose domain is [0, 1]. \(\displaystyle\vec{v}_2 = \left.\frac{d\gamma_6}{dt}\right|^{t=0}\).

 Bibliography: